impactoss/impactoss-server/README.md

 * user authentication
 * automated email reminders

+##### IMPACT OSS client application

-It complements the IMPACT OSS client-side application that you can find here: https://github.com/impactoss/impactoss-client
+It complements the IMPACT OSS client-side application (the "UI") that you can find here: https://github.com/impactoss/impactoss-client

 The client is a React JavaScript application and is a single page application that is responsible for:
 * public User Interface (UI)